gegelati/gegelati-tutorial/docs/_pages/index.md

 {% details On Windows: (Click to expand) %}
 All library binaries will be downloaded automatically when running the CMake project.
-When using MSVC, all DLLs are copied automatically in the executable foldere.
+When using MSVC, all DLLs are copied automatically in the executable folders.
 When using other compilers, if the library are not found during the build process, please refer to the [`/tutorial-gegelati/lib/ReadMe.md`](../lib/ReadMe.md) file for solutions.
 {% enddetails %}